MicrosoftDocs/security/compass/incident-response-planning.md

 # Incident response planning

-Use this table as a checklist to prepare your Security Operations Center (SecOps) to respond to cybersecurity incidents.
+Use this table as a checklist to prepare your Security Operations Center (SOC) to respond to cybersecurity incidents.

 | Done| Activity | Description | Benefit |
 |:-------|:-------|:-----|:-----|